mgentry612/in_memory_db/README.md

-# mg-db
+# devoted-db

-mg-db is an in-memory database system built with node.js and TypeScript.
+devoted-db is an in-memory database system built with node.js and TypeScript.

 ## Installation